 Power BI Embedded Example: Self-Service Reporting for your SaaS Product

 We all know somebody who has to churn out numerous, nearly identical reports for different users.
 Every month—or every week—this lucky human delivers the same updated Excel workbook or PDFs with charts.
 Some of us are those “lucky” humans.

-Embedded analytics enables you to truly set up self-service reporting.
-Now you create one report using Row Level Security, which only allows data consumers to view reports on the data they have permission to see.
+Embedded analytics enables you to truly set up self-service reporting for your customers, strategic partners, or internal teams.
+Now you create one report using row-level security (RLS), which only allows data consumers to view reports on the data they have permission to see.

 Some of our savvier, data-rich clients are even using this template as a way to monetize or productize the data they offer their clients.

-Let’s be bold for a moment.
-Microsoft’s licensing is confusing.
+Microsoft’s Power BI licensing is confusing.
 Some might even say…intentionally so.

-Whenever we present these slides, we invariably field the most questions here.
+Whenever we present these slides, we invariably field the most questions when walking through licensing.
 For this table, we created an imaginary company of exactly 500 Power BI report consumers—with 25 Power BI report authors or builders.
 Then we ran them through a few different licensing scenarios.
-For the sake of simplicity, we left out the cost of Azure DB and Azure App Service (combined, they would run sub-$300/monthly at the A1 and A2 levels).

 Let’s take them one by one.

 If you’re a 500-person organization, don’t do this—unless your entire business model is dependent upon 100% of your workforce churning out reports.
 You also are not able to use Power BI Embedded analytics in this scenario.
 (Ironic, since you’re really deep into an article on embedded analytics to be considering this.)